Model (TV series)

 Model is a 1997 South Korean television series starring Kim Nam-joo, Han Jae-suk, Jang Dong-gun, Yum Jung-ah and So Ji-sub.
-It aired on SBS from April 9 to August 7, 1997 on Wednesdays and Thursdays at 21:45 for 36 episodes.
+It aired on SBS from 9 April to 7 August 1997 on Wednesdays and Thursdays at 21:45 for 36 episodes.

-Jang Hyuk made his television drama debut in Model.
+Jang Hyuk made his television drama debut in the show.

 Plot

 Song Kyung-rin is a fashion designer, but after top male model Jo Won-joon refused to work for her, she gets a taste of modeling and decides to become a model herself.
 Lee Jung just arrived in Korea from America and he, too, has an interest in modeling.
 Through fate, Jung helps out Kyung-rin and they fall in love.
 But behind Jung's return to Korea there is a deep, dark secret and a plan for revenge.